- On June 1, 2026

 With its 135-meter height, the London Eye offers spectacular panoramic views over the River Thames and the entire city.
 If you have time, it’s well worth the ride — especially if it’s your first time visiting London.

-london pass tip Ticket tip: Skip-the-line tickets are available on this page.
+Ticket tip: Fast Track tickets are available on this page.
 They cost a bit more but save you from long queues.
+Or you can buy the standard London Eye ticket on this page >>

 Best London Eye Ticket Deal (and Top Attractions for Kids) 👇